Definable discrete sets with large continuum: Introduction

-{ \bf C. } The paper is organized as follows.
 In \S\ref{s.prelim} we fix some notation regarding functions and trees and review definitions and facts regarding the universally Baire sets, Ramsey theory and colorings, as well as fusion for Sacks forcing and its iteration.